 'They are hoods who use 'Castro out of Cuba' as an excuse for their criminal activities," said Tom Locke, a member of the F.B.I.'s New York antiterrorist unit.
 "They were never in Cuba.
-They can extort money, go about their daily routine, and be big shots in their community by virtue of violence.
+They can extort money, go about their daily routine, and be big shots in their community by virtue of violence."

 Rudy Garcia, the executive editor of El Diario-La Prensa, the Spanish language newspaper, called Omega 7 members "pipsqueak commandos" in a vitriolic editorial in January and asked the intimidated Cuban-American community to help the F.B.I. in exposing them.
-Omega 7 had bombed the newspaper office, which is situated in Manhattan at 181 Hudson Street, in October 1978.
-And just before the editorial appeared, the lives of Mr. Garcia and a reporter were threatened.
+Omega 7 had bombed the newspaper office, not Manhattan's East Side."

 "To turn our streets into battlegrounds, to endanger the life of innocent citizens, to attempt to shut the voice of the press through threats and bombs is at the very least ungrateful," Mr. Garcia said, "and at the most a travesty of their alleged reasons for being here - to secure the benefits of freedom and democracy.
-It is surely a poor way for a guest to treat a host.
+It is surely a poor way for a guest to treat a